satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 ideas and concepts embodied at that stage or quantifying their significance over time.

+And because of this explicit linked history, one could reassess whether the reason for attributioreference to this article still holds as the article evolves.

 Despite the advantages of our proposed open review process and the promise offered by existing solutions in other domains, adopting the process will require a change of culture that many researchers may